-The extreme 24 hour rainfall values for the Kitsault site were estimated according to the data in the Rainfall Frequency Atlas of Canada (Hogg et al., 1985) (RFAC).
+Extreme rainfall values for the Kitsault site were estimated according to the values and procedure presented in the Rainfall Frequency Atlas of Canada (Hogg et al., 1985) (RFAC).
 Mean and standard deviations for annual rainfall extremes of various durations are presented on isohyetal maps in the RFAC.
 Frequency factors and equations are provided for determining rainfall events for any return period based on a Gumbel distribution.
 The atlas also recommends adjusting the values for coastal, mountainous catchments based on given orographic augmentation factors.
 The atlas suggests the application of Hershfield frequency factors for determining Probable Maximum Precipitation events of various durations.

-Extreme precipitation events for the Kitsault site are presented in Table 2.11.
-The 24-hour extreme precipitation for 10, 25, and 200 year return periods are estimated to be 133 mm, 155 mm, and 204 mm, respectively.
+Extreme precipitation events for the Kitsault site are presented in Table 2.10.
+The 24-hour extreme precipitation values for return periods of 10, 25, and 200 years are estimated to be 133 mm, 155 mm, and 204 mm, respectively.

 Annual extreme precipitation events at regional stations were reviewed to validate the data from the RFAC.
 The Stewart A MSC station has 31 years of annual extreme daily precipitation records.
 These daily values were converted to equivalent 24 hour events using a standard scaling factor of 1.13 (Miller et al., 1973).
 The result is a mean annual 24 hour extreme precipitation of 86.4 mm and a standard deviation of 25.2 mm.
-These values are quite similar to the RFAC predictions for Stewart, and for Kitsault, which makes sense given the similar mean annual precipitation values for these two locations.
+These values are consistent with the isohyetal plots in the RFAC.